Geoff Brabham

 Geoffrey John Brabham (born 20 March 1952) is an Australian racing driver.
 Brabham spent the majority of his racing career in the United States.

 Racing career

 CART

-He raced successfully in CART early in his career, finishing 8th in 1982, 1984 and 1987 with nine podiums.
+Brabham raced successfully in CART early in his career, finishing eighth in 1982, 1984 and 1987 with nine podiums.
 In ten appearances in the Indianapolis 500, he had a best result of fourth in 1983 and fifth in 1981.